aviasd/Puzzle-Solver/README.md

-# Puzzle-Solver
+# Recursive-Puzzle-Solver
-A Puzzle solver in Java
+A recursive Puzzle solver in Java

 The Puzzle is given in a long one-line list of numbers.